 At the first sign of Aphids, use a hose to spray the affected rose making sure you spray above and below the leaves.
 Aphids hate water and will soon move on.

 Remove Aphids by hand.
 Rub your fingers up and down the buds to squash and remove them.

 Encourage natural predators to the Aphid, such as: Hover fly larvae, ladybirds, lacewings, parasitic wasps and red and blue beetles.

-It may be necessary to spray roses with an insecticide or Eco Oil.
-Remember that the aphids also lay eggs on the plant and a repeat spray may be necessary a couple of weeks after the first.
-Please use chemicals sparingly as they also kill the good insects and natural predators as well as the one you are trying to get rid of - always look for a natural alternative before using chemicals!
+It may be necessary to spray roses with Pyrethrum or Neem.
+Remember that the aphids also lay eggs on the plant and a repeat spray may be necessary for a couple of weeks after the first.
+Please if using chemicals, use sparingly as they also kill the good insects and natural predators as well as the one you are trying to get rid of - always look for a natural alternative before using chemicals!
 Aphids have a short life cycle, having many gererations in one year, therefore they can become immune to a certain chemicals if used too often, try changing sprays with different active ingrients for best results.